scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 ### Configure scalardl-custom-values

 To deploy Scalar DL Ledger, you need to update the [scalardl-custom-values.yaml](../conf/scalardl-custom-values.yaml) file.
-You can refer to the [section](#reference-table) to check which values are needed based on the database used.
+You can refer to the [reference table](#reference-table) section to check which values are needed based on the database used.

 **With Kubernetes secrets**